NilujePerchut/doppelganger_hardware/README.md

 * USBP (RJ45 pin 6) must be wired to RA3 (PIC18F45K50 pin 22)
 * USBN (RJ45 pin 5) must be wired to RA2 (PIC18F45K50 pin 21)

+### Bug 3
+A 4K7 pull-up resistor is needed on the SDO signal in order to provide a valid idle state.

 ## Mounting options

 R22, R25, R26, R28 are not mounted.